fabiolmorato/mocha-as-promised/README.md

 # mocha-as-promised
 A mocha.js and chai wrapper that delivers a promise-based API to get test results instead of only printing.
 Created for Responde Aí's Bootcamp students use on their own Code LMS platform project.
+It also prevents infinite loops.

 This library is **UNSAFE** as it uses `eval` to load the code and the test code (check out Usage to understand why).